xaanya/devops24/examinations/03/README.md

 An Ansible playbook is a file written in Ansible [YAML](https://yaml.org/) format.

-Create a new file with the following content:
+Create a new file called `site.yml` with the following content:

     ---
     - name: Example Ansible playbook